anthonycanas4-ai/Acanas.github.io/_pages/about.md

 ---
 permalink: /
-title: "Anthony Canas"
+title: "Anthony Canas's Portfolio"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to my portfolio!
+About Me
 ======

 Graduating with a BS in Information Technology (4.0 GPA), I recently led